Courses

 IAU reserves the right to cancel any of the courses if insufficient enrollment occurs (Less than 10 participants)

-Integrated Marketing Communications, 3 ECTS
+Integrated Marketing Communications, 6 ECTS (Blended Online Mobility Erasmus+)

-Instructor: Asst.
+Instructor: Assist.
 Prof. Dr. Ali Efe İRALI

-Email: [email protected] and [email protected]; also @aliefeirali for Twitter
+Email: [email protected] and [email protected]

 Learning Outcomes: Students who take the course will be able to interpret general marketing principles through multi-disciplinary ecosystems and explain business planning & analyzing processes together with models and methods in terms of marketing operations.